-"We're a non-profit organization that's here to provide safe, rapid critical-care transport to the communities we serve," said LifeFlight Eagle CEO Roxanne Shanks.
+"We're a non-profit organization that's here to provide safe, rapid critical-care transport to the communities we serve," said LifeFlight Eagle CEO Roxanne Peek.
 "Even as we look back at how much things have changed in more than 35 years since Life Flight was born, that's always been the mission.
 It will continue to always be the mission.
 We look forward to continuing to evolve and improve LifeFlight Eagle to serve our communities even better in the future."

 LifeFlight Eagle through the years